-We are continually refining the way we estimate incidence and continue to present the absolute numbers for transparency in the reference tables that accompany this bulletin.
+We are continually refining the way we estimate incidence and continue to present the absolute numbers for transparency in the dataset that accompanies this bulletin.
 As it takes time to process the swab tests, the amount of information available at the end of the time period decreases relative to the number of tests available in earlier periods.
 The increased uncertainty at the end of the time period is indicated by wider credible intervals.